Python Sample

 You can refer to the c++ sample page for more information about those parameters.

-Open audio_file_example.py in the sample directory, and set Metrics parameters.
+Open audio_file_example.py in the sample directory, and set parameters.

 # audio_file_example.py